douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * ŝablono - template
 * ŝafa - sheep (derived from "ŝafo" - sheep)
 * ŝafo - sheep
-* ŝafo - sheep
 * ŝajne - seemingly, apparently
 * ŝajni - to seem
+* ŝako - chess
 * ŝalo - shawl
 * ŝalti - to turn on, to switch on
+* ŝampano - champagne
 * ŝanco - chance, opportunity
 * ŝanĝado - changing
-* ŝanĝi - to change
+* ŝanĝi - to change, to alter
 * ŝanĝiĝi - to change, to transform
 * ŝanĝiĝo - change, transformation
-* ŝanĝo - change
+* ŝanĝo - change, alteration
+* ŝardoneo - chardonnay (tipo de vino)
+* ŝargilo - charger
 * ŝarko - shark
 * ŝarĝi - to load, to charge
+* ŝarĝo - burden
 * ŝati - to like
 * ŝi - she
 * ŝia - her (possessive)